 - Get a Linked In account for your company if you haven’t already got one.
 It is very easy to do, you simply need to register your company with Linked In and create a page, so that anybody searching for your company can find you on Linked In.

 - Ensure that the information at Companies House is fully accurate and reflects your company’s position.
 Try to deal with anything outstanding that is not lodged with Companies House.
 So many times when we come to look at a sale of a company and go on to Companies House we discover there is information missing that could easily be added, and also easily adds questions to the potential buyers’ mind as to whether or not there are issues with the company they are seeking to purchase.

 - Write user manuals for every process in your business.
 This might not make a lot of sense, but if you have written procedures for everything in your office it is very easy for a buyer to come in, take over management of the procedures and see exactly what is done, how and when.
-For example, in our business I know we are lacking company in such user manuals and if I was taken ill tomorrow, or run over by a horse then a couple of parts of our business would simply cease to function because I have not written out manuals or processes explaining to anybody who needed to come in at short notice and take over my work, how or what we do in certain circumstances.
+For example, in our business I know we are lacking user manuals and if I was taken ill tomorrow or run over by a horse, then a couple of parts of our business would simply cease to function because I have not written out manuals or processes explaining to anybody who needed to come in at short notice and take over my work.
 It is important to have these in place when you are seeking a sale of your law firm so that anyone with the requisite experience could walk into your business, take over your files and staff and make the business operate smoothly and effectively.